-Last week I shared a post talking about prepping all of your food for the week in one afternoon.
+In the past, I have talked and written about how to meal prep all of your food for the week in one afternoon.
 I offered lots of tips, pictures, and gave a step by step on what my food prep day looks like.
 I received lots of positive feedback on this post.
-However, within those comments were statements like this:

 “That looks amazing, I wish I could do that”

 “Wow, you are so organized, can you come to my house and do that for me?”